 Congratulations to Attorney Carl Faller!

-Fresno Attorney Carol Faller received recognition at the Hugh Goodwin and Fresno County Bar Association luncheon for his many years of service on the Central California Legal Services, Inc. Board of Directors.
+Fresno Attorney Carl Faller received recognition at the Hugh Goodwin and Fresno County Bar Association luncheon for his many years of service on the Central California Legal Services, Inc. Board of Directors.
 Congratulations and good luck as President for the Fresno County Bar Association.

 Central California Legal Services, Inc. (CCLS) partners with Tenants Together (TT) and Community Housing Council of Fresno (CHC) to offer comprehensive services to both homeowners and tenants impacted by the mortgage crisis.
 The project targets the counties of Fresno, Tulare, Kings and Merced.